The First PySail Release

 We believe the best way to innovate in Big Data is by working backwards from the existing user experience, and improve it piece by piece.
 We picked Apache Spark as Sail’s first integration point because of its wide adoption.
 As you have seen, existing Spark workloads can benefit from Sail with ease.
 A smooth transition ensures smooth sailing for you as a user, with minimal production migration costs leading to enhanced performance and significant cost savings.

 There is a lot more to imagine after the first Sail release.
 We will continue expanding Spark compatibility for Sail.
 We will also investigate big ideas such as data streaming, distributed data processing, and AI model inference.
-We have a firm believe that all these will fit together and fulfill the mission of Sail.
+We have a firm belief that all these will fit together and fulfill the mission of Sail.
 Sail is an open-source project, and we would like to invite you to shape its future with us.
 You can check out its GitHub repository here.
 Feel free to create issues or pull requests, and give us a star if you like the project.

 The Big Data landscape is changing in the AI era, and we are honored to be with you on the journey ahead.